-Before the mission in Iraq, Milen received training on the Iraqi culture, the Islamic religion, and the current conflicts existing in Iraq.
+Before the mission, Milen received training on the local culture, the Islamic religion, and the current conflicts existing in the area.
 He recalls learning about negotiation during his cultural training.
-Milen gives the example of murder and that if a serious incident such as this were to happen that Iraqi people tend to respond in kind.
+Milen gives the example of murder and that if a serious incident such as this were to happen that local people tend to respond in kind.
 However, to avoid retaliation the two parties involved can negotiate a payment in place.
-The training pointed out that under the European approach there would obviously be state involvement through the court system, but that in Iraq the matter can be settled among the parties involved.
-This knowledge was extremely helpful with regard to understanding the Iraqi approach to settling disputes [BDI-Milen-02.03.2017-MG].
+The training pointed out that under the European approach there would obviously be state involvement through the court system, but that locally the matter can be settled among the parties involved.
+This knowledge was extremely helpful with regard to understanding the local approach to settling disputes [Milen-Male-Military].

-Dimitri mentions that cultural awareness training as part of the Navy pre-deployment included contained a lot of training on how to interact with women from Muslim cultures that may be present on ships that are boarded.
-Their training was practice based, with female crew members assuming the role of the Muslim females.
-He noted that he regarded this as a more useful form of learning than lecture-based training [Dimitri-22.02.2017-CD].
+Dimitri mentions that cultural awareness training as part of the pre-deployment contained a lot of training on how to interact with women from Muslim cultures that may be present.
+Their training was practice based, with female members assuming the role of the Muslim females.
+He noted that he regarded this as a more useful form of learning than lecture-based training [Dimitri-Male-Military].